Parvathaneni-Tagur/Parvathaneni-Tagur/README.md

 Full Stack Developer
 --------------------

+...I'm passionate about open-source and Full Stack Development. 📫 Feel free to reach out to me if you'd like to discuss a project, explore a collaboration, or just chat about technology.
+You can contact me at parvathaneni.tagur@gmail.com 🏆 Looking forward to creating amazing things together!
+Let's build the web of the future. 🚀

 * 🌍  I'm based in India
 * ✉️  You can contact me at [parvathaneni.tagur@gmail.com](mailto:parvathaneni.tagur@gmail.com)
 * 🧠  I'm learning Java Script